-This command is used to retrieve service information which is common to service providers of all XFS device classes, e.g. firmware versions, which commands and events are supported and which other devices the device is compounded with (if part of a compound device).
+This command is used to retrieve service information which is common to Service Providers of all XFS device classes, e.g. firmware versions, which commands and events are supported and which other devices the device is compounded with (if part of a compound device).
+This command also reports which commands require E2E Authentication.
 A reference to this command is included in the WFSGetInfo section of every device class interface document.